Haas F1 inks MoneyGram to 3-year title sponsorship deal - WHIZ News

 Steiner said the F1 team has yet to turn a profit with Haas and Haas Automation absorbing the losses.
 The need for outside sponsorship is vital and Haas has had a bad stretch of luck finding good partners.

-Haas signed a multi-year deal ahead of the 2019 season with a London-based energy drink company and dropped the Haas Automation colors for Rich Energy’s black-and-gold look.
-But the two sides didn’t even make it to the end of the season in a bitter split that forced Haas to reevaluate its spending.
+Haas signed a multiyear deal ahead of the 2019 season with a London-based energy drink company and dropped the Haas Automation colors for Rich Energy’s black and gold look.
+But the two sides didn’t even make it to the end of the season before a bitter split that forced Haas to reevaluate its spending.

 The team decided to essentially freeze spending ahead of the 2021 season, the last with that version of the F1 car.
 Haas cut costs by releasing veteran drivers Romain Grosjean and Kevin Magnussen, and signing a pair of rookies in Mick Schumacher and Nikita Mazepin.